isomerpages/synapxe-healix/_tech-stack/Data Science/Machine Learning Ops.md

 automating workflows, tracking model performance, and tackling issues like model drift.</p>
 <h2>Tool: DataRobot</h2>
-<p>DataRobot is a powerful MLOps platform that simplifies the process of
+<p><strong>DataRobot</strong> is a powerful MLOps platform that simplifies
-building, deploying, and managing machine learning models at scale by harnessing the power of AI.
+the process of building, deploying, and managing machine learning models at scale by harnessing the power of AI.
 Designed for both technical and non-technical users, it automates the entire machine learning lifecycle.
 By leveraging advanced algorithms and a wide array of pre-built models, DataRobot accelerates the development of AI solutions, allowing organizations to unlock insights from their data faster and more efficiently.</p>
 <p></p>